 The Executor Framework in Java revolutionized how we manage threads and concurrency.
 Before Java 5, developers had to manually manage thread creation, scheduling, and lifecycle.
-With java.util.concurrent
+With java.util.concurrent, Java introduced a flexible and scalable approach to multithreading β Executor Framework.

 - Decouple task submission from execution strategy